 Is your child ready to refine their wilderness living skills?
 Send them on a weekly dive into the woods with CedarRoot Folk School.
 Focus skills will include Wilderness Survival (fire making, shelter building, water harvest, orientation, core wild edibles and medicinals), Natural Living (cooking, wildcrafting, advanced wild edibles and medicinals), Naturalist Skills (wildlife tracking, bird language, natural history, ecosystems) and the Way of the Scout (stealth, movement, senses, humble protector).
 Students will have the opportunity to explore and learn across all areas of focus throughout the year.
 To allow for optimal depth of focus and growth, participants will be encouraged to hone in on a few areas of greatest interest as the year progresses.
 All of our talented CedarRoot staff are trained in Wilderness First Aid and advanced nature mentoring.
 Partial scholarships are available, apply here.

-Wednesdays, Sept 11- Dec 18 :: 8am - Noon :: ages 7-16 :: Instructors Anne Aldrich and Solomon Dusseljee :: Location: Old Trestle turn around at the end of wild currant way (6 miles from Sunny Farms Store)
+Wednesdays, Sept 11- Dec 18 :: 8am - Noon :: ages 7-16 :: Instructors Anne Aldrich and Solomon Dusseljee :: Location: Otter Way dead end parking (2 miles South of Rt 101 on River Rd.) :: Class Calendar

 This program is designed for children who want to spend time out in nature, playing games, having fun, and learning about the natural world.
 Through the use of games, exploration, music, and fun within the context of a small community, the children will learn the following skills: animal tracking, traditional survival skills, medicinal/edible plants, wild food/primitive cooking and teamwork.
 The educational approach of this program encourages creative thinking rather than providing constant answers.
 The teaching staff stimulate the growth of problem-solving skills, and stretch the students into greater self-sufficiency while honoring different learning styles.
 The results are profound.